apriljkissinger/ayrw/README.md

 pipenv
 ```

-4. If the `pipenv` command failed in step 3, add the following to `~/.zshrc` replacing `3.11` with your version of python.
+4. If the `pipenv` command failed in step 3, add the following to `~/.zshrc` replacing `3.12` with your version of python.
 To check your version of python run `python3 --version`.

 ```
-# Add python user bin directory
+# Add python user bin directory to the `~/.zshrc` file.
+If `~/.zshrc` file does not exist, create it.
-export PATH="$HOME/Library/Python/3.11/bin:$PATH"
+export PATH="$HOME/Library/Python/3.12/bin:$PATH"
 ```

 5. Install any known project dependencies.
 Project dependencies are specified within [Pipfile](./Pipfile); these two files should be creating after running the following command.